The Christian and Praise

 Some honest Christians don’t realize that it is their privilege to rejoice and be happy in their Christian walk with God.
-Instead they dwell on the sorrows of the cross rather than on its joys and victories.
-They feel that there is something sinful about being happy and they don’t realize that Joy is a fruit of the Spirit (Galatians 5:22).
+Instead they mourn over the shadows of the cross rather than on its joys and victories.
+They feel that there is something sinful about being happy and they don’t realize that joy is a fruit of the Spirit (Galatians 5:22).

 Christians should live a life of cheerfulness knowing that praise is part of worship and devotion to God (Psalm 75:1).
 The apostle Paul stressed, “Rejoice in the Lord always.
 I will say it again: Rejoice” (Philippians 4:4).
 This is especially true during trials (James 1:2–4), because suffering develops patience and Christian traits that are important to the citizens of the kingdom of heaven.
 And even in persecutions, Christ instructed the believers saying, “Rejoice and be glad, because great is your reward in heaven” (Matthew 5:11–12).